joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

 The function performs multiple checks to ensure suitable data formatting before submission.
 These checks include:

-- The forecast initialisation date is a Thursday and within the four-day submission window (see `forecast submission schedule <https://aiweatherquest.ecmwf.int/submitting-forecasts/>`__).
+- That the forecast initialisation date is a Thursday and within the four-day submission window (see `forecast submission schedule <https://aiweatherquest.ecmwf.int/submitting-forecasts/>`__).
 - Data shape is `(5, 121, 240)`.
 - Latitude coordinate contains 121 points, ordered from `90.0°N` to `-90.0°N`.
 - Longitude coordinate contains 240 points, ordered from `0.0°` to `358.5°`.